 Like many women, Myrza walks for days, and when she arrives at the border town of Pacaraima, she is escorted by the Brazilian army to the triage centre (like hundreds of Venezuelan migrants each day).
 The escorting is part of the Operation Welcome, a flagship humanitarian protection programme in Brazil ran by the Armed Forces, the IOM and UNHCR.
 Brazil’s migration policies are widely known for its progressive reception of migrants without distinguishing between regular or irregular/undocumented, in principle, for the provision of protection and settlement rights (Zapata and Wenderoth 2021; Brumat and Freier 2020; Hammoud-Gallego and Freier 2022).
 At reception, Myrza and her children are, like all migrants, identified, profiled, they are given a federal identification card, receive information about her and her children’s placement in a shelter, conditions for sheltering, and all necessary healthcare that, while provided by the National Health System (SUS) for free as part of the humanitarian programme, is mandatory for migrants.
 It is responsive but it is gender blind if considered that its delivery silenced voice and agency.
 For example, when Myrza had the preventive examination, ‘they did a pregnancy test’ despite informing the health authorities,

-… “ No, I can’t give birth anymore, I said [because had an operation, a tubal sterilisation in Venezuela] … “and they said that people may not know whether they ca get pregnant, …it does not matter, we will do the test anyway… and I was “wow” ok, so I did it almost forced, but I did it, because these are rapid tests that they said they do… so I collaborated”
+… “ No, I can’t give birth anymore, I said [because had an operation, a tubal sterilisation in Venezuela] … “and they said that people may not know whether they can get pregnant, …it does not matter, we will do the test anyway… and I was “wow” ok, so I did it almost forced, but I did it, because these are rapid tests that they said they do… so I collaborated”

 Such border practices and controls are manifestations of humanitarian reason, premised on power relations and inequalities over information, decisions, and bodily autonomy.
 In some instances, women are given injected contraceptives after giving birth, ‘sometimes without any type of permission or authorization... months later a [migrant] woman finds out about this. (humanitarian officer from international organisation, December 11, 2020).
 Similarly, McKnight et al. (2019) report that women face challenges in communication with healthcare providers in the context of maternity care, which in turn leads to presumed understanding and misinterpretation: “Many women experienced clinical decisions being made without their understanding” (p.
 18).
 For instance, “A midwife assumed, based on a woman’s asylum status, that she would want to terminate the pregnancy” (ibid. p.
 20).